Skip to main content

 Keeping CLAUDE.md Updated

-AGENTS.md: A Complementary Standard
+AGENTS.md: The Cross-Tool Standard

 Purpose and Design